hscottvo/UCR-CS236-Project/README.md

 can use the same terminal while the container runs.
 To run the code, we will run bash inside the container.

-Run the command `docker compose exec hadoop bash` to run bash int he container.
+Run the command `docker compose exec hadoop bash` to run bash in the container.
 Then, go to `/home/CS236_project`.

 #### Note for Mac users with Apple Silicon (M1 and M2)